 What’s the latest?

 The City of Anaheim is doing its part to address homelessness and provide creative housing solutions with a new ordinance that facilitates the conversion of existing motels and other commercial and office structures to much needed housing.
 The first of such conversions is Jamboree's Econo Lodge.
 We applaud our city partners in Anaheim for doing their part in the County of Orange's plan and commitment to fund construction of 2,700 supportive housing units over the next three to five years -- ending chronic homelessness in OC.

 Jamboree has received all entitlements from the city and our newest supportive housing community is now making its way to the construction phase of development.
 A crucial step in this process was securing a bridge loan, which allowed Jamboree to close escrow and move forward on the project until we close on construction financing early next year.

 What does community outreach look like?

-What was on the agenda at the first meeting?
+What was on the agenda at the first and second meetings?

 - Who is Jamboree?

 - What’s involved in the proposed renovation of the property (design, elevations, amenities)?

 - What other changes are being made to the property?